Beatles Answers

 What's distinctive

-One of 101 UK songs led primarily by John.
+One of 101 songs led primarily by John.
 A non-original — one of 23 cover versions in the canon.
 Recorded approximately 13 of 67 into the Beatlemania (1962–1964) sessions.
 Carries the rare tag 'vocal-shred' — shared with only 1 other song(s).
+Take count: 16 (highest take number documented in Lewisohn (1988)).

 Opening line — "Well, shake it up, baby, now…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)